 If you think that retail IoT solutions are just innovative projects that haven’t been implemented in supermarkets, we’re here to tell you that’s not true.
 Of course, some cutting-edge retail IoT devices are still waiting to be deployed at points of sale, but some are already being used.
 Our list of retailers using IoT is proof (of course, this is not a comprehensive list; just a few of the brightest examples).

 - Walmart.
 This retail giant uses a smart-shelves IoT solution.
 AWM’s SmartShelf has edge displays and optical sensors that show product pricing and other related information.
-These devices also send data about inventory levels.
+These retail solutions also send data about inventory levels.
 They are also able to detect a buyer’s age, ethnicity, and gender.
 This information helps to detect the most appropriate content to be displayed.

 - DHL.
 The worldwide shipping company uses autonomous mobile robots in some of its facilities.
 These robots are intended to optimize warehouse operations, thanks to decreased labor costs and enhanced speed and accuracy of order fulfillment.

 - Room & Board.
 This furniture and home furnishings retailer use a counting system and retail analytics system developed by Flonomics.
 This tool allows retailers to define optimal staffing levels on different dates and at different times during the day.
 Thanks to this information, shops can adjust their marketing strategies to the ongoing conditions, better manage traffic flow, and improve customer experience.

 Let’s summarize the key advantages of such solutions that greatly boost the popularity of IoT services in the retail sector.